maximbilan/iOS-AirDrop-Custom-Data/README.md

 12. For the “New item” change the name to “public.filename-extension”.
 13. For the type of the item change it to “Array”.
 14. Toggle open the item you just added and click the + button in the table row.
 15. For item 0 change the “value” to the file extension of your document.
-For example, txt, pdf, docx, etc.
+For example: txt, pdf, docx, etc.

 For example:<br>
 ![alt tag](https://raw.github.com/maximbilan/ios_airdrop_custom_data/master/img/img1.png)